-Kathy is a qualified veterinary behaviourist with over 20 years experience.
+Dr Kathy is a qualified veterinary behaviourist with over 20 years experience.
 She is available for consultation regarding behavioural issues in any species but works primarily with dogs and cats.
 Common problems include anxiety, aggression and house soiling.
 Home visit consultations are strongly preferred in all cases.
 Behaviour issues are complicated and many people are reluctant to seek assistance because they feel that it is all their fault.
 That is rarely the case.
 The best chance of success is when assistance is sought early.
 Most commonly, rather than getting better with time things get worse unless appropriate, qualified advice is obtained.
 Successful treatment involves understanding why the behaviour is occurring and developing strategies to make positive changes.
-This may include medications, lifestyle adjustments and referral to appropriate therapeutic trainers and a variety of other strategies and will vary from case to case.
-Each treatment plan is highly individualised working together with the animal and their family.
-Dr Cornack is able to provide certificates to councils regarding dangerous or menacing dogs, following appropriate assessment.
+This may include medications, lifestyle adjustments, referral to appropriate therapeutic trainers and a variety of other strategies which will vary from case to case.
+Each treatment plan is highly individualised, working together with the animal and their family.
+Dr Kathy is able to provide certificates to councils regarding dangerous or menacing dogs, following appropriate assessment.

 Lifetime care plans

 When you first acquire a new animal, regardless of age, Dr Kathy can answer all your questions about natural dos and don’ts.
-She will formulate a lifetime care plan which will maximise your animals health and vitality, through healthy diet and lifestyle, and minimising the use of processed foods and so called routine preventative treatments.
-There are no simple answers to many of these questions but through informed discussion and a proper understanding of risks and benefits she will help you make the decisions that are right for you and your fur family.
+She will formulate a lifetime care plan which will maximise your animals health and vitality, through healthy diet and lifestyle, minimising the use of processed foods and so called routine preventative treatments.
+There are no simple answers to many of these questions but through informed discussion and a proper understanding of risks and benefits, she will help you make the decisions that are right for you and your fur family.

 Holistic Animal Health

-Whatever health condition your animal has, being an experienced vet Dr Kathy can help.
+Whatever health condition your animal has, being an experienced vet, Dr Kathy can help.
 She can help you make sense of the condition and explain your treatment options and what that means.
 She will also advise what natural medicines are safe and appropriate for the condition.
 Natural and less invasive methods of treatment are always used whenever they are safe and appropriate to do so.
 There are times when conventional medicines and surgery will be needed.
 These form part of an integrated treatment plan for your animal, with the focus on natural treatments whenever possible.
 This includes the use of diet, supplements, nutraceuticals, TCM, herbal medicine and homeopathy.

 Natural and raw feeding